-Advocacy InternshipsThe Robert F. Kennedy Center for Justice & Human Rights offers advocacy internships for graduate level students.
+Advocacy InternshipsThe Robert F. Kennedy Center for Justice & Human Rights offers advocacy internships for junior or senior level undergraduate or graduate level students

 Advocacy interns will be asked to perform a variety of tasks in order to help the Advocacy Team, including but not limited to: